JalalSayed1/DSP-Fourier-Transform/README.md

 the sound recorded approximately 1 cm away. _Blue graph is original non-processed audio, orange graph is improved speech audio and green graph is noise removed audio._

-In Figure 3 above, we present the time-domain representations of both the original and processed audio signals.
-While the processed data exhibits increased amplitudes to enhance volume, noise filtering has attenuated certain peaks.
-Despite these modifications, the overall duration and pattern remain consistent, indicating no evidence of audio signal clipping.
+In Figure 3 above, for the frequency spectrum of both sound the frequency amplitudes have shifted for different audio processing.
+In noise removal (sound damping) the amplitude in dB becomes more negative, whereas for boosting (sound enhancement) the amplitude is higher value.

 ## References